Gossamer Gear Mariposa

 The Competition

 Gossamer Gear’s Mariposa is our favorite ultralight backpacking pack design for its impressively lightweight build that doesn’t sacrifice much in the way of storage, comfort, or durability.
 Among the competition is the Hyperlite Mountain Gear 3400 Southwest, which features an identical weight (2 lbs.
-0.6 oz.) and similar levels of carrying comfort but has less organizational features and a significantly higher price tag ($355).
+0.6 oz.) and similar levels of carrying comfort but has fewer organizational features and a significantly higher price tag ($355).
 The Southwest also uses Dyneema Composite Fabric instead of Robic nylon, which is waterproof along with being lightweight.
 That said, Dyneema is prone to puncturing from sharp rocks and other objects and is less durable overall than the Mariposa’s Robic construction.
 All told, the Gossamer Gear wins out in the organization and durability categories, but the Hyperlite’s waterproof design is alluring for those who hike in wet environments.

 The Zpacks Arc Blast 55L ($349) is another worthy UL option that uses a mix of Dyneema and polyester fabrics, giving it the added benefit of waterproofing.
 This combination of materials is impressively lightweight, keeping the pack at 1 pound 4.6 ounces—significantly less than the medium version of the Mariposa with a hipbelt.
 But with only three external pockets (none of which zip), the Arc Blast is limited in its organizational capacity, and we find that it doesn’t carry a load as well.
 If pack weight is your number one consideration, it’s hard to argue against the Arc Blast.
-But we give the overall edge to the Gossamer Gear Mariposa for its added carrying comfort, organization, and durability.Gossamer Gear Mariposa 60 pack (hiking uphill)
+But we give the overall edge to the Gossamer Gear Mariposa for its added carrying comfort, organization, and durability.

 Utah-based ULA Equipment is another standout in the ultralight gear realm, and their Circuit 68 backpack is a well-rounded option in a durable yet streamlined package.
 Right off the bat, we’ll note that the Circuit is heavier than the packs above at 2 pounds 4.6 ounces (for a medium pack with a medium hipbelt) but offers a nice balance of organization and comfort.
 Like the Mariposa, the ULA uses a tough Robic nylon construction (400D), which is exceptionally durable and tear-resistant.
 That said, we’ve found the Gossamer Gear to be plenty hardwearing, and we give it the edge over the ULA for its lower weight.

 Osprey’s Levity 60 is yet another attractive option, similar to the Mariposa in its lightweight nylon makeup and large external dump pockets.
-But at 1 pound 15.2 ounces, the Levity is both lighter and features superior ventilation: the backpanel is constructed from a thin mesh which allows constant airflow between your back and the pack.
+But at 1 pound 15.2 ounces, the Levity is both lighter and features superior ventilation: the backpanel is constructed from a thin mesh, which allows constant airflow between your back and the pack.
 We find that breathability often is overlooked on ultralight packs but makes a large difference during rigorous hikes and in warmer climates.
 Unfortunately, this means the Levity has to shave weight somewhere, and its extremely thin 30-denier nylon along the sides requires special care and gives up a lot in terms of durability when compared to the packs above.
 We give the edge to the Gossamer Gear based on its superior carrying abilities and more robust fabric, but the Osprey is worth considering if you prioritize weight and ventilation.

 Finally, REI isn’t known for their ultralight gear—perhaps quite the opposite—but we’ve been impressed with the latest Flash 55.
 It is a super customizable design that can go from a fully featured traditional pack at 2 pounds 10 ounces to a stripped-down ultralight pack at only 2 pounds 3 ounces.
 Plus, the Flash features rarely seen (in the ultralight world) backpanel ventilation and a burly 420-denier bottom fabric (for more, see our in-depth Flash 55 review).
 Similar to the Mariposa, the Flash excels at comfort and support, even with heavier loads, but REI doesn’t offer the same convenience of customizing torso lengths and hipbelt sizes.
 And at 2 pounds 3 ounces for the most stripped-down version (i.e. no top lid or hipbelt pockets), the Flash 55 is still heavier than the fully featured Mariposa.
-Despite coming up short in a direct comparison, it’s exciting to see REI entering the ultralight world, and we appreciate the solid construction, entry-level price ($199), and nice feature set of the Flash.
+Despite coming up short in direct comparison, it’s exciting to see REI entering the ultralight world, and we appreciate the solid construction, entry-level price ($199), and nice feature set of the Flash.

 Powered by Drupal